to the home of the Star Trek: Voyager fanfiction series Fifth

 in the haven of terrible writing, extra characters that don't belong

-there and parodies galore, I didn't seem to thrive there.
+there and parodies galore, I didn't seem to thrive.
 Every

 "new" episode of FV was mostly ignored next to the other